muhammetakkurtt/brazil-most-populous-cities-json/README.md

-# brazil-most-populous-cities-json
+# Brazil Most Populous Cities JSON

-This repository provides a JSON file containing 319 Brazilian cities sorted by population.
-The data is sourced from the Wikipedia page "List of cities in Brazil by population.
+This repository contains a JSON file listing 319 major cities in Brazil, sourced from the Wikipedia page "List of cities in Brazil by population" (https://en.wikipedia.org/wiki/List_of_cities_in_Brazil_by_population).